 Running can be your ticket to weight loss, and weight loss can be your ticket to easier running.
 Is that the opposite of a Catch-22?
-Either way, it works – and as an added bonus, you’ll likely get faster as you get lighter too.
+Either way, it works – and as an added bonus, your pace will likely pick up as you drop some pounds too.

 Rest and recovery days are just as important as training days.
+Don’t underestimate the importance of rest and recovery!
+You worked hard, give your body proper time to repair itself and you’ll come back stronger for your next run.
 You’ll need time to practice your underwater basket weaving skills anyway.

 Like my marathon training coach Hal Higdon says, if you want to run fast, you have to run fast!
 Incorporate some speed work into your running routine to make things more interesting and before you know it you’ll start to notice your regular runs are getting done in less time.

 It took me a while to figure this one out, but there’s a lot to be gained from running a slower pace.
 Be the bunny, but be the turtle too.
 Turtles eat weeds and they’ve got lots of endurance to go the long haul.
 Run slow to run long.
 I’d love to see what happens if a bunny and a turtle ran a long race together.

 Trail running is loads of fun and a completely different experience than running on the road.
 It gets you someplace new and is the perfect excuse to run slow.
 See #13 and #19.
 Study the trail map carefully before you go – in fact, print it out and take it with you.
 Better yet, go with the trail running group you met thanks to #10 or sign up for a trail race that has been clearly marked and mapped out by someone else.

 For me, Trail Race = Mindless Trail Running.